Dynatrace/Dynatrace-hybris-eCommerce-Fastpack/README.md

 Each plugin JSON file **MUST** be named
 >plugin.json

-The plugin API imports ZIP files, not JSON files, so this is ok. each unique 'plugin.json' file gets put in a uniquely named ZIP file, like JMX_yQueryRegionCache.zip.
+The plugin API imports ZIP files, not JSON files, so this is ok. each unique 'plugin.json' file gets put in a uniquely named ZIP file, like custom.jmx.CreatedPlugin_yDatabase.zip.
 These zip files are located in the JMX_metrics sub folder.

 For each JMX Plugin you want to import, place it's zip file in the JMX_metrics subfolder and add a reference to the jmx_metrics.txt file in the following format:
-> JMX_metrics/\<metricgroup\>.zip
+> JMX_metrics/\<name.of.the.metricgroup.in.theJsonFile.Name_key\>.zip

 ## Log Folder
 The log folder is simply the location where the log file will be written.
 Every time you run the script, a log file will be created with outputs and instructions.